 - Less pain.
 Early removal of wisdom teeth prevents unnecessary suffering from the problems that can develop when wisdom teeth are left in place.
 This is as good for your pocketbook as it is for your overall well-being.

-The team at Avon Oral, Facial and Dental Implant Surgery wants to make wisdom teeth removal accessible for our patients, so our pricing is competitive for the Avon, CT, region.
+The team at Avon Oral, Facial and Dental Implant Surgery wants to make wisdom teeth removal accessible for our patients, so our pricing is competitive for the Avon, Glastonbury, and Enfield region.
 We accept a variety of insurance plans and payment methods, as well as financing options.

 Learn more about the cost for wisdom teeth removal on our Wisdom Teeth Removal Cost page.

 Wisdom Teeth Removal FAQ